NYC & Putnam Medical Malpractice Lawyer

 What is Medical Malpractice?

-A doctor who fails to provide the appropriate standard of care and causes injury to a patient may be found negligent.
+A doctor who fails to provide the appropriate standard of care and causes personal injury to a patient may be found negligent.
 This is the type of care that a reasonably skilled physician or other medical professional would have provided under the same circumstances.
 Medical malpractice can be the result of:

 - Delayed diagnosis